Smirl/fake-realtor-api/README.md

 # Tolomuco Real Estate API
 ## An example API to be used with the Tolomuco framework

-At the core of this simple Flask app is Faker (http://www.joke2k.net/faker/).
+At the core of this simple Flask app is [Faker](http://www.joke2k.net/faker/).

 ### Usage